RobKohr/robkohr.com/README.md

 ## How to use

+- clone this repo into a folder in your obsidian directory.
+This will host your blog.
 - Move example-rename-me-to-blog.md to blog.md
 	- update the content, using the format as an example
 - update an analytics.html file to root directory with your analytics html code